Some command lines utilities to interact with files stored in AWS S3 incl. versioned ones.

 We want to fetch versions of feed in bucket mybucket named my/versioned/feed.xml

-Be sure, you have your AWS CLI credentials are properly configured.
-See AWS_config.
+Be sure, you have your BOTO credentials configured.
+You shall have file in form:

 create csv file for given feed and time period: